Nuellity/e-commerce-fullstack/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or a pull request if you have any ideas for improvements.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Nuellity/e-commerce-fullstack/blob/main/LICENSE) file for details.